wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 Automatically organizes your items in any interior cell.
 Can be tricky to set up initially, though pays dividends in item organization later in the game.

 :::note Instructions:
-Read the mod description for instructions on using it.
+Read the mod description for instructions on use.
 :::

 #### Installation: